byteark/byteark-player-vue/README.md

 </script>
 ```

-## Basic Props
+## Options prop

-Options that can be passed into `ByteArkPlayerContainer` component, without re-creating the player instance.
+You have to pass options into `ByteArkPlayerContainer`

 Additional properties will be passed to the player.

 | Name                 | Type           | Default | Description                                                                  |
 |----------------------|----------------|---------|------------------------------------------------------------------------------|